eyeframe/IBMHackathon/README.md

 In such a case create a new google account and obtain the new API key inorder to integrate it in our project files (sorry for any inconvenience caused)

+for instructions on how to use slack and its various commands , view the link below